nosilver4u/ewww-image-optimizer/readme.txt

 = 7.6.1 =
 *Release Date - TBD*

-* added: detect resizing of PNG8 images in WP_Image_Editor and re-encode
+* added: improved resizing of paletted PNG images in WP_Image_Editor using pngquant or API
 * added: warning when hiding query strings with Hide My WP
+* changed: apply async loading to lazyload JS using WP core functionality
 * fixed: missing srcset when using JS WebP rewriting

 = 7.6.0 =